Prepare for your transition to adult life while you are still in school.

 Parents/Guardians

-Help your student explore his/her strengths, interests, abilities, and challenges and understand the impacts of his/her disability.
-At least two years before exit from high school, encourage your student to think about his/her options beyond high school and what supports he/she may need to achieve an employment goal.
+Help your student explore strengths, interests, abilities, and challenges and understand the impacts of disability.
+At least two years before exit from high school, encourage your student to think about options beyond high school and what supports the student may need to achieve an employment goal.
+Help your student apply to Rehabilitation Services Administration for the services.

 Help your students and their families understand the transition process.